karllhughes/personal-blog-5/_posts/2025-10-27-working-hours.md

 Working hours are an important part of deciding if you'll be a good fit at a startup.
 Some startups are built off the expectation that everyone should put in 60+ hours per week, but many aren't, so focus on the kinds of companies and culture you want to be part of.

-_This post was first published in 2014 but was updated thanks to 6 more years of startup experience in 2020._
+_This post was first published in 2014, but has been heavily updated multiple times as I've gained more experience and new research has come out._